minyisme/fare-share/README.md

 - Display tiles of all trips belonging to user
 - User can click on "trash" glyphicons to delete trips
-- User can create a trip, specifying other users on the trip
+- User can add a new trip, specifying other users on the trip

 ![alt text](https://github.com/minyisme/fare-share/blob/master/static/images/add_trip.png)